How Do We Teach/Talk about Polygamy?

 I wasn’t terribly troubled by polygamy (sorry for my male cluelessness!) but ran smack dab into a wall as I was called to teach this youth class of 14-year olds.

 I think the topic that year was the DC, but as you know polygamy wasn’t central to the curriculum.
-It came up because I’d had a youth Sunday school teacher who would begin his lessons by opening up for any questions we had, and when I did the same thing, the girls brought up polygamy: “I head Jospeh Smith had a bunch of wives,” “what’s going to happen in the afterlife?”
+It came up because I’d had a youth Sunday school teacher who would begin his lessons by opening up for any questions we had, and when I did the same thing, the girls brought up polygamy: “I heard Jospeh Smith had a bunch of wives,” “what’s going to happen in the afterlife?”
 Standard stuff.

 I knew a little about it and tried to draw on what I’d heard to that point.
 “Polygamy is really confusing as a historical topic” as my BYU prof had used for an explanation.
 But the questions went on and on, week after week.
 I drew on what I’d heard my seminary teacher say (yes, I know that was a bad idea, sorry!)
 “Elder McConkie said that there will be polygamy in heaven because women are more righteous than men.”
 Yes, I know this idea was ripped apart for decades on the Bloggernacle, but this was before the Bloggernacle!
 I was doing my best!